matheuscscp/nanotrip/index.md

 ![Eatles](https://raw.githubusercontent.com/matheuscscp/nanotrip/gh-pages/images/icon.png)

 ### nanotrip
 nanotrip is a game created for a college class, Introduction to Game Development.

-In this game you must help Eatles, the alien, to recover his spaceship.
+In this game you must help Eatles, the alien, to recover his spaceship!

-It is a physics game about field forces and electromagnetism, where you must change the electrical charge of a moving particle, Eatles' psychic avatar, that can eat things to raise its mass and pick up point items.
+nanotrip is a physics game about field forces and electromagnetism, where you must change the electrical charge of a moving particle that can eat things to raise its mass and pick up point items, the Eatles' psychic avatar.

-Also, this game comes with a level editor!
+Also, nanotrip comes with a level editor!
 Create new levels and share with your friends!

 ### Windows executable
 [Download](https://downloads.sourceforge.net/project/nanotrip/nanotrip.zip?r=https%3A%2F%2Fsourceforge.net%2Fprojects%2Fnanotrip%2F&ts=1360884880&use_mirror=ufpr)